mario21ic/mario21ic/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on BlazingDB at DevOps eam
+- 🔭 I’m currently working on BlazingDB at DevOps team
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust and Swift
-- 👯 I’m looking to collaborate on open source projects
+- 👯 I’m looking to collaborate on Open Source projects
-- 💬 Ask me about code and Linux
+- 💬 Ask me about Code, Linux or Cloud
 - 📫 How to reach me: https://twitter.com/mario21ic or https://www.linkedin.com/in/mario21ic
 - 😄 Pronouns: He/Him
 - ⚡ Music: I really like metal \m/